-Determining the geometry and kinematics of the broad emission-line region (hereafter BLR) has been a long sought after goal of active galactic nuclei (AGN) monitoring campaigns.
-Early campaigns focused on recovery of the 1-d response function $\Psi(\tau)$ for the broad emission lines, the function which maps the continuum variations on to the line variations as a function of time delay $\tau$ , in an effort at mapping the spatial distribution of the variable line emitting gas.
-However, it was realized almost from the outset, that the form of the 1-d response functions for diverse BLR geometries is largely degenerate and that $\Psi(\tau)$ is unable to unambiguously pin down the geometry of the BLR gas (Welsh & Horne 1991; Pérez, Robinson & de la Fuente 1992b).
-Despite this, reverberation mapping (RM) has enjoyed enormous success.
-Even with low quality data, measurement of the delay between the continuum and broad emission-line variations via the cross-correlation function (hereafter CCF), yields with a few assumptions, a measure of the luminosity-weighted size of the line-emitting region.
-When combined with a measure of the velocity dispersion of the line-emitting gas, and assuming that the BLR gas is virialized, broad line variability data can be used to determine the mass of the central black hole.
-Indeed, RM mass estimates are now available for more than 40 nearby AGN, from which scaling relations have been derived for several UV and optical broad emission lines allowing access to black hole mass determinations for AGN from single epoch spectra (Kelly & Bechtold 2007; Shen et al. 2008; Denney et al. 2009; Shen & Kelly 2010; Runnoe et al. 2013).
+Determining the geometry and kinematics of the broad emission-line region (hereafter BLR) has been a long sought after goal of Active Galactic Nuclei (AGN) monitoring campaigns.
+Early campaigns focused on recovery of the 1-d response function $\Psi(\tau)$ for the broad emission-lines, the function which maps the continuum variations onto the line variations as a function of time-delay $\tau$ , in an effort at mapping the spatial distribution of the variable line emitting gas.
+However, it was realised almost from the outset, that the form of the 1-d response functions for diverse BLR geometries are largely degenerate and that $\Psi(\tau)$ is unable to unambiguously pin down the geometry of the BLR gas (Welsh and Horne 1991; Pérez, Robinson and de la Fuente 1992b).
+Despite this, reverberation mapping has enjoyed enormous success.
+Even with low quality data, measurement of the delay between the continuum and broad emission-line variations via the cross-correlation function (hereafter CCF), yields with a few assumptions, a measure of the luminosityweighted size of the line-emitting region.
+When combined with a measure of the velocity dispersion of the line-emitting gas, and assuming that the BLR gas is virialised, broad line variability data can be used to determine the mass of the central black hole.
+Indeed RM mass estimates are now available for more than 40 nearby AGN, from which scaling relations have been derived for several UV and optical broad emission-lines allowing access to black hole mass determinations for AGN from single epoch spectra (Kelly and Bechtold 2007; Denney et al. 2009; Shen et al. 2008; Shen and Kelly 2010; Runnoe et al. 2013).